aosabook/500lines/cluster/CHAPTER.rst

 Dependency Injection
 ....................

-We use a technique called "dependency injection" to handle creation of new components.
+We use a technique called "dependency injection" to handle creation of new roles.
-Each component which creates other components takes a list of class objects as constructor arguments, defaulting to the actual classes.
+Each role class which adds other roles to the network takes a list of class objects as constructor arguments, defaulting to the actual classes.
 For example, ``Leader``'s constructor looks like

 {{{ code_block cluster.py 'class Leader' 'def __init__'
 .. code-block:: python

-    class Leader(Component):
+    class Leader(Role):
         def __init__(self, node, peers, commander_cls=Commander, scout_cls=Scout):
             super(Leader, self).__init__(node)
             self.ballot_num = Ballot(0, node.address)